 While active in exploring for new uranium discoveries in the Athabasca Basin region, Denison's present focus is on advancing the Wheeler River project to a development decision, with the potential to become the next large-scale uranium producer in Canada.
-Denison will require additional funds to further such activities
+Denison will require additional funds to further such activities.

 Denison may sell additional equity securities (including through the sale of securities convertible into Common Shares) and may issue additional debt or equity securities to finance its exploration, evaluation, development, construction and other operations, acquisitions or other projects.
 Denison is authorized to issue an unlimited number of Common Shares.
-Denison cannot predict the size of future sales and issuances of debt or equity securities will have on the market price of the Common Shares.
+Denison cannot predict the size of future sales and issuances of debt or equity securities or the effect, if any, that future sales and issuances of debt or equity securities will have on the market price of the Common Shares.
 Sales or issuances of a substantial number of equity securities, or the perception that such sales could occur, may adversely affect prevailing market prices for the Common Shares.
 With any additional sale or issuance of equity securities, investors may suffer dilution of their voting power and it could reduce the value of their investment.